fbpx

 You want to wear a light base layer that is closest to your skin.
 For this, I highly recommend considering merino wool clothes that repel odors, keep you warm and avoid you getting sweaty from the constant change in temperatures (cold outside, warm inside the van).

 Merino wool clothing is expensive, but it will last you a lifetime.
 It requires less washing (good for you and for the environment), it is very light (less packing), regulates heat so you sweat less, is natural (rather than made with chemicals) and if it keeps sheep warm in the coldest of weathers, it can also keep you warm!
+We recommend this merino wool top and these bottoms for your base layer.

 Clothing made from merino wool is usually sold based on the thickness, I find that 175gr is good for winter weather and lighter for the summer.